DooomiT/dooomit/README.md

 - 👯 I’m looking to collaborate on stuff that is worth my time and changes the future
 - 💬 Ask me about anything, although I might be a good contact about DevOps stuff
 - 📫 How to reach me: Add me as a reviewer to your Issue / mention me in a comment
-- ⚡ Fun fact: I'm "wasting" ~10% of my working hours reading through [daily.dev](https://daily.dev/)
+- ⚡ Fun fact: I'm love reading through [daily.dev](https://daily.dev/)

 <div align="center">
   <a href="https://app.daily.dev/DooomiT"><img src="https://api.daily.dev/devcards/4aa0caba8b364128ba75ca52564638d9.png?r=qh7" width="400" alt="DooomiT's Dev Card"/></a>